jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 * Disable the fetch quests pointing to the two abandoned sets (can be configured to add them back)
 * Add a unique enemy, Feral Knight, wearing the Commonwealth Knight unique set of Midwest Power Armor

+## Vault-Tec Power Armor

+### Power Armor to the People - Vault-Tec Power Armor.esp
+**Description:** Adds Vault-Tec Power Armor to the world, on enemies, as legendary items, and more

+**Dependencies:** Vault-Tec Power Armor

+**Change List:**
+* Add classic Vault-Tec Power Armor to two of the guards in Vault 81

 ## Horse Power Armor (Creation Club)

 ### Power Armor to the People - Horse Power Armor.esp